COC APPROVAL PROCESS FOR COUNCIL SCIENCE AND ADMINISTRATIVE SUBCOMMITTEES

 - Once approved by COC, Councils will submit the subcommittee commission to COC that addresses the following:

 - Anticipated number of face-to-face meetings and teleconferences per year.
 (For face-to-face meetings, location should be included, if known.)

-Evaluation: Approved subcommittees must undergo a review for topical relevance to the strategic plan every four years as part of the council self-assessment and renewal process by COC.
+Evaluation: Approved subcommittees must undergo a review for topical relevance to the strategic plan every 4 years as part of the Council self-assessment and renewal process by COC.